 - School mealtime as a pedagogical event

-- Healthy Lifestyles Project: A food programme for primary schools
+- Healthy Lifestyles Project: A practical food programme for primary schools

-- The role of educational spaces for supporting healthy eating in children and young people
+- The role of schools in supporting healthy eating in children and young people

 - Food Technology and 21st century learning

 - Food waste issues of universal infant free school meals in south-east England schools: A cautionary tale

 - Belonging, identity, inclusion, and togetherness: The lesser-known social benefits of food for children and young people

 - Is the ability to cook enough to foster good eating habits in the future?
 Investigating how schools can empower positive food choices in adolescents

 - Social media platforms and adolescents' nutritional careers: Upcoming development tasks and required literacies

 - Food poverty and how it affects UK children in the long term